 In Papua New Guinea, PanAust is advancing the Frieda River Project.
 Frieda River is one of the largest known undeveloped copper and gold deposits in the world.
 The Frieda River Project is currently undergoing permitting with a Special Mining Licence application submitted to the Government of Papua New Guinea in 2016 with an addendum submitted in 2018.
 This application is currently under consideration with the Government of Papua New Guinea.
-The permitting process has incurred delays over 2020 and 2021 due to COVID-19 related disruptions and restrictions.
-As the project is currently in permitting phase, there are minimal on the ground activities occurring other than maintaining the site assets.
-Through a market screening process, the Frieda River Project engages a range of short-term one-off and long-term suppliers.
+The permitting process incurred delays during 2020 and 2021 due to COVID-19 related disruptions and restrictions.
+While activities resumed in 2022, the main on the ground activities were restricted to community engagement and maintaining the site assets.
+Through a market screening process, the Frieda River Project engages a range of short-term one-off and long-term suppliers for regularly used commodities such as diesel.

 In Myanmar, the main activities normally undertaken would include in field reconnaissance, airborne geophysics, soil and stream sampling and exploration drilling.
 Due to the nature of the exploration activities the operations in Myanmar tend to operate on a short-term basis utilising contractors and suppliers to support the operations as required.
-In 2021, due to the political instability the Company ceased all on ground and in field mineral exploration activities in country.
-The safety, security and health and wellbeing of its people in Myanmar remain a priority for the business and the Company continues to pay the wages for employees during this period.
+In 2021, due to the political instability in Myanmar, the Company ceased all on ground and in field mineral exploration activities in country.
+This cessation of activities in country continued throughout 2022.
+The safety, security and health and wellbeing of its people in Myanmar remain a priority for the business and the Company continues to pay the wages for its Myanmar employees.